 Some third-party device configuration templates are available for download from the Google Cloud console.
 For more information, see Download a peer VPN configuration template.

 IPv6 is supported only in HA VPN configurations.
 IPv6 is not supported by Classic VPN.
-HA VPN support for IPv6 is in Preview.

 For more information about Cloud VPN, see the Cloud VPN overview.